Papamoa: Economy

 Papamoa Beach has a large shopping area located to the west of Domain Road,.
 There is a small section of industrial activity located to the east of Parton Road.

 Retail

-Papamoa Plaza, a shopping centre covering 14,120 m², opened in 1997.
-It has 650 carparks and 39 shops, including Countdown and The Warehouse.
+Papamoa Plaza, a shopping centre covering 14,120 m2, opened in 1997.
+It has 650 carparks and 39 shops, including Woolworths and The Warehouse.

-Fashion Island, another shopping centre covering 3,315 m², opened in 2006.
+Fashion Island, another shopping centre covering 3,315 m2, opened in 2006.
 It has 20 stores.